mrhelloboy/seven/README.md

 ## Update package.json

-When there is an update to the `npm packages` that the theme depends on, you need to update the version number in the `package.json` file:
+When there is an update to the `npm packages` that the theme depends on, you need to update the version number in the `package.json` file.

+Delete the `package-lock.json`, `package.json` files first.

 ```bash
 hugo mod npm pack